Science in Society Journalism Awards

 The National Association of Science Writers established the Science in Society awards to provide recognition — without subsidy from any professional or commercial interest — for investigative or interpretive reporting about the sciences and their impact on society.
 NASW especially encourages entries of critical, probing pieces that would not receive an award from a special interest group.
 Beginning with the first award in 1972, winners have demonstrated innovative reporting that goes well beyond the science itself and into ethical problems and social implications.
 A committee of accomplished peers judges the entries each year.

-- Science Reporting
+- Science Reporting (Short, Medium, or Long)

 - Science Reporting for a Local or Regional Market